 Previously, this functionality could only be achieved by shortening the tool with DL.
-The variant with REFPNT CENTER is advantageous in that the control knows the true tool length .
+The variant with REFPNT CENTER is advantageous in that the control knows the true tool length and can protect it with DCM.

 If you use REFPNT CENTER, to program pocket milling cycles, the control generates an error message.